Best Non-Toxic Bug Spray Guide

 - Kosmatology Bug Repellent Balm

 The safest insect repellents are made with essential oils.
-However, not all essential oils are safe.
+However, not all essential oils in natural bug repellents are safe.

-Further, please exercise special caution with the use of the following oils on babies and young children:
+Further, please exercise special caution with the use of the following oils on infants, toddlers, and young children:

-Badger Anti-Bug Shake & Spray: Organic Soybean Oil, Organic Castor Oil, Organic Citronella Oil, Organic Cedar Oil, Organic Lemongrass Oil, Organic Rosemary Oil, Organic Geranium Oil, Organic Peppermint Oil, Water, Organic Wintergreen Oil.
+Badger Anti-Bug Shake & Spray: Organic Soybean Oil, Organic Castor Oil, Organic Citronella Oil, Organic Cedarwood Oil, Organic Lemongrass Oil, Organic Rosemary Oil, Organic Geranium Oil, Organic Peppermint Oil, Water, Organic Wintergreen Oil.

-California Baby Natural Bug Blend Bug Repellent: Organic Essential Oils of Cymbopogon Nardus (Citronella) 5%, Cymbopogon Schoenanthus (Lemongrass) 0.5%, Cedrus Atlantica (Cedar) 0.5%, Water, Lecithin, Organic Quillaja Saponaria Extract (Soap Bark), Vegetable Glycerin.
+California Baby Natural Bug Blend Bug Repellent: Pure Essential Oils of Cymbopogon Nardus (Citronella) 5%, Cymbopogon Schoenanthus (Lemongrass) 0.5%, Cedrus Atlantica (Cedar) 0.5%, Water, Lecithin, Organic Quillaja Saponaria Extract (Soapbark), Vegetable Glycerin.

 The main essential oil here is 5% organic citronella, which probably means that it smells like citronella.
 Additionally, there is none of the four essential oils listed above that can cause problems for babies or young children.

-There are only six ingredients in this product, and all of them are organic.
-Hence, this non-toxic bug spray is USDA-certified organic.
-It contains soybean oil that has no human allergens (source).
+There are nine oils in this USDA-certified organic natural bug spray, and one of them is soybean oil that has no human allergens (source).
 On the other hand, it does have peppermint oil from the list above.

 Kosmatology Bug Repellent Balm: Organic Rosmarinus Officinalis (Rosemary) 1.8%, Organic Thymus Vulgaris (Thyme) 0.4%, Organic Syzygium Aromaticum (Clove) 0.45%, Organic Cinnamomum Verum (Cinnamon) 0.05%, Organic Pelargonium Graveolens (Rose Geranium) Essential Oil 0.2%, Organic Cocos Nucifera (Coconut) Oil, Euphorbia Cerifera (Candelilla) Wax, Organic Butyrospermum Parkii (Shea) Butter, Sambucus Nigra Fruit Extract, Tocopherol (Vitamin E), Organic Citrus Limon (Lemon) Essential Oil, Organic Lavandula Angustifolia (Lavender) Essential Oil.